-\Students presenting posters on April 9 will be excused from classes starting at 5 PM.
+\Students presenting posters the evening before University Day will be excused from classes starting at 5 PM.

 Class information is based on full semester classes.
 MaineStreet provides information on non-standard dated classes.

 Though every effort is made to ensure the accuracy of this calendar, it is possible that changes will be made after publication.